-The following is a listing of movies that are generally regarded as the worst horror films of all-time.
+The following is a listing of movies that are generally regarded as the worst films of all-time.
 And then we have added many more of our own choices.
 People asked us repeatedly to produce this list and although it’s difficult to define a “worst” movie, we have tried to apply universally accepted modes of critical appraisal and aesthetics.
 Plus, commonsense from a fan’s point of view.

 This ‘Worst of’ listing is not intended to be damning; in fact, some of the admittedly atrocious movies here are favourites of ours.
 Just because a movie is ineptly made it doesn’t necessarily mean it isn’t entertaining, or even somewhat endearing.